Aukciszek/backend/architecture.md

 **Server Communication:**

 - **Production:**
   Servers in production communicate with each other over **HTTPS** to ensure secure data transmission.
+Additionally, servers must not be deployed behind a proxy, so they receive the real client IP.

 - **Alternative Communication:**
   There is also an option to establish communication over **WireGuard**.
 This method is fully described in the `wireguard` branch.